Skip to content ↓

 • PSSP Primary Boccia

-Published 20/01/26
+Published 28/04/26

-Monday 19th January 2026 – A great morning of sport today at Tor Bridge High – our fab team of Sports Leaders hosted 8 teams for one of our PSSP Primary Inclusion Boccia events.
-Children from Pilgrim, Thornbury, Cann Bridge and Widey Court came along to take part in our friendly event, aimed at developing new skills and having a lot of fun.
-On arrival each school was welcomed and introduced to the sport by our leaders.
+Monday 27th April 2026 – Our Plympton Academy Sports Leaders were back in action this morning, hosting another of our PSSP Primary Inclusion Boccia events.
+10 teams from 6 schools cam along to take part in our friendly event aimed at developing new skills and having a lot of fun.
+On arrival Boringdon, Widey Court, Plympton St. Mary’s, Old Priory, Cann Bridge and Courtlands were welcomed and introduced to the sport by our leaders.
 With a little time for practice, we then dove straight in with playing some games against another team.
 Boccia is a Paralympic sport that is played from a seated position.
 It is a target game that involves accuracy and strategy and more importantly, is a lot of fun.
 We don’t keep any scores at these events, instead the focus is on having fun, meeting other children from different schools and developing our target skills.
-On arrival the children often seem a little nervous but once we are underway, it is great to see so many smiling faces of children enjoying being active and learning something new.
-I would like to say a huge thank you to our Tor Bridge Sports leaders – you were so welcoming and really engaged with the children.
-Thank you as well to all of the staff who brought their children along today – I hope you enjoyed it as much as I did.
-Check out the PSSP website for more upcoming Inclusion events.
-Claire Cormack Plymouth School Sports Partnership PE Specialist Teacher
+We play a few games and then move around so each school can play as many other children as possible.
+I would like to say a huge thank you to our leaders from Plympton Academy (pictured below) – you were incredibly professional, the games were well organised and all of the children had a great time – thank you all.
+A big thank you as well to Tamsin (PSSP) for supporting me at todays’ event.
+Thank you to all of the schools who attended, I hope you will be keen to come along to another event soon - Check out the PSSP website for more upcoming Inclusion events.

 Read More

-Published 19/01/26
+Published 22/04/26

 Mrs Claire Cormack